openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 Notes:
 * this assumes we're in the directory that contains the clonned openshift-ansible-contrib repo in its root path
-* when trying to install a different version, the previous one must be removed (`infra-ansible` directory from [roles](https://github.com/openshift/openshift-ansible-contrib/tree/master/roles)) because currently, even if there are differences between the two versions, the installation is skipped if any version exists
+* when trying to install a different version, the previous one must be removed first (`infra-ansible` directory from [roles](https://github.com/openshift/openshift-ansible-contrib/tree/master/roles)) because currently, even if there are differences between the two versions, the installation is skipped if any version exists